hoangcuongflp/Penguin-Packer/README.md

 >
 >**Files names must be unique and alphanumeric!**

 >The only required folder name is assets, all the other ones are there just for classification purposes.
-You must have at least one folder inside /assets/.
+You must have at least one folder inside */assets/*.

-Run the executable and an assetsX.pepa file will be generated.
+Run the executable and an *assetsX.pepa* file will be generated.
 If an asset file already exists, the program will create another one only with assets that are not present there.

 ## License
 The MIT License (MIT), see LICENSE file for more.